dserfaty/tunescout/README.md

 The goal was to experiment with integrating Ollama and SpringBoot.

-It currently also spans a postgres database that I do not make use of yet and caches the results for one hour in redis, so the same query will return the same results for one hour.
+The app caches the results for one hour in redis, so the same query will return the same results for one hour.